Justagwas/MediaCrate/README.md

 ---

-## ⚠️ Security & Warnings
+## Security and OS Warnings

-Operating systems may show warnings when downloading MediaCrate simply because it is not yet widely recognized.
+Your operating system may show warnings when downloading or running MediaCrate because it is not yet widely recognized.

 MediaCrate is: